 Lenders with No Seasoning Requirements

-Mortgage seasoning could be related to refinancing after a purchase, bankruptcy seasoning, and also down payment seasoning.
-We will discuss all of these below and which lenders may offer a solution.
+Mortgage seasoning could be related to refinancing at a higher amount soon after a purchase, bankruptcy seasoning, and also down payment seasoning.
+We will discuss all of these below and how we may offer a solution.

 Refinancing with No Seasoning Requirements